Our Focus Areas

 Education, Health, & Financial Stability

-Over the past year, United Way of Elkhart County has invested $1,000,000 in quality pre-K education.
-In 2016, United Way education programs served 14,136 students and individuals in Elkhart County.
+In 2017, United Way education programs served 24,339 students and individuals in Elkhart County.

 We focus on helping families keep the dollars they earn, increasing their access to mainstream financial institutions, creating and building savings, and planning for the future.

-United Way's financial empowerment programs include employment readiness programs, money skills and financial literacy classes, an employer-sponsored loan program (an alternative to predatory loans), a residential drug rehab program that offers recovering individuals employment opportunities, pathways to home ownership, and neighborhood development programs.
+United Way's financial empowerment programs include employment readiness programs, money skills and financial literacy classes, alternatives to predatory loans, pathways to home ownership, and neighborhood development programs.
 We also fund emergency services for those in desperate need of assistance: helping families keep their heat on during the winter, providing food to the hungry, relief from fires and disasters, and shelter for individuals fleeing violence.
-Our jobs skills, emergency services, and financial empowerment programs improved the lives of 21,041 individuals in 2016.
+Our jobs skills, emergency services, and financial empowerment programs improved the lives of 30,991 individuals in 2017.

 "Despite being employed, many individuals and families do not earn enough to afford the five basic household necessities of housing, child care, food, transportation, and health care in Indiana.
 Even though they are working, their income does not cover the cost of living in the state and they often require public assistance to survive" -2014 ALICE Report

-We are researching, creating and implementing new ways for ALICE households to hold on to the money they earn and begin to reach financial stability.
-Through partnering with banks, businesses and nonprofits we aim to reduce the struggle for ALICE households.
+We are researching, creating and implementing new ways for working families to hold on to the money they earn and begin to reach financial stability.
+Through partnering with banks, businesses and nonprofits we aim to reduce the struggle for working families.

-That's why we leverage over $3,320,000 in prescription medicine assistance for the uninsured and underinsured (Click here to learn about FamilyWize Prescription Assistance Program).
-That's why we help provide transportation access to seniors who need to get to doctors appointments.
+That's why we leveraged over $4 million last year in prescription medicine assistance for the uninsured and underinsured (Click here to learn about FamilyWize Prescription Assistance Program).
+That's why we help provide transportation access to seniors who need to get to doctor's appointments.
 We provide emotional, spiritual, and practical care for cancer patients and their families.